 As mentioned in the ayah, it was in this blessed month that the Quran was revealed.
-It was sent down from the Preserved Tablet to the lowest heaven and from there it was revealed to the prophet Muhammad (pbuh) piecemeal over a period of 23 years.
+It was sent down from the Preserved Tablet to the lowest heaven.
+Additionally, it was revealed to the prophet Muhammad (pbuh) piecemeal over a period of 23 years.
 Specifically, it was sent down on a very special night of Ramadan, which is referred to as “The Night of Power” (Laylatul Qadr), which Allah explicitly states in chapter 97 (Al-Qadar), verse 1:

 “Behold, We revealed this (Qur’an) on the Night of Power”